Password Plus and Super Password: Gameplay

+Main game

 The rules for Password Plus and Super Password were almost identical.
 Two teams, each composed of a contestant and a celebrity, competed.
 The object, as on the original Password, was for the clue-giving partner to get the receiving partner to guess a given word (the "password").
 The giving partner on the first team offered a one-word clue, to which the receiving partner was allowed one guess.
 There were brief time limits for both the clue and the guess.
 Teams alternated giving one-word clues until the password was guessed, or until each side had given two clues (three in the early days of Password Plus until June 15, 1979).

 The following infractions by the clue-giver forfeited the receiver's chance to guess the password: